linode/docs/docs/guides/databases/couchdb/using-couchdb-on-ubuntu-2004/index.md

 ## Using the HTTP API

-CouchDB also has an HTTP API for managing databases and documents.
-In this way, you can use the `curl` command from the command line to view and make changes to data within CouchDB.
+CouchDB's HTTP API is the primary means for applications to interact with your databases.
+From the command line, you can use cURL to explore the API and even to quickly view and make changes to data within CouchDB.

 The following commands are some examples of what you can do using the HTTP API.
 Replace `admin` and `password` with the username and password, respectively, for an authorized CouchDB user.
 These commands assume you are connected to the CouchDB machine either by SSH or an SSH tunnel, as described above.

+Refer to CouchDB's [API guide](https://docs.couchdb.org/en/latest/api/index.html) for a full listing of API endpoints, parameters, and capabilities.

 ### HTTP Queries